 Aspiration Homes LLP is a limited liability partnership incorporated 30 June 2017 and commenced trading 21 December 2017.
 AH registered office is Town Hall, Grove Road, Eastbourne, East Sussex, BN21 4UG.
-There is an Executive Committee made up of 6 members (3 from the Council and 3 from Lewes District Council).
-AH is jointly owned by the Council and Lewes District Council with joint control.
-It has therefore been consolidated into the group accounts as a joint venture under the equity method with each authority including their share of rights to the net assets of the company.
-During 2021/22, a long term lease was acquired for twenty six units at Victoria Mansions, Eastbourne from Eastbourne Housing Investment Company Limited.
+There is an Executive Committee made up of 6 members (3 from the Council and 3 from LDC).
+AH is jointly owned by the Council and LDC with joint control.
+It has therefore been consolidated into the group accounts as a joint venture under the equity method with each council including their share of rights to the net assets of the company.